-1. Understand the basic principles of the Physics of 2^{nd} half of 20^{th} century including but not limited to Atomic structure, Statistical physics, Molecular structure, Solid State physics, and Particle physics.

-2. Understand the physical basis of numerous contemporary applications of Condensed Matter physics and Particle physics.

-3. Understand the intuitive ideas of the Particle physics.

-4. Students will develop a comprehension of the current basis of broad knowledge in Condensed Matter physics, which is integral part of Modern physics.

-5. Learners will build on a critical thinking, analytical reasoning, and problem solving skills.

-6. They will know about the problems confronting modern physics in 21^{st} century.

-7. Students will know how to use interactive methods and Internet for their independent learning on "Introduction to Modern Physics II" especially that part that describes the latest results in Solid State and Particle physics.

-8. Prepare and make a scientific presentation.
+- 1. Understand the basic principles of the Physics of 2nd half of 20th century including but not limited to Atomic structure, Statistical physics, Molecular structure, Solid State physics, and Particle physics. - 2.
+Understand the physical basis of numerous contemporary applications of Condensed Matter physics and Particle physics. - 3.
+Understand the intuitive ideas of the Particle physics. - 4.
+Students will develop a comprehension of the current basis of broad knowledge in Condensed Matter physics, which is integral part of Modern physics. - 5.
+Learners will build on the critical thinking, analytical reasoning, and problem solving skills. - 6.
+They will know about the problems confronting modern physics in 21st century. - 7.
+Students will know how to use interactive methods and Internet for their independent learning on "Introduction to Modern Physics II" especially that part that describes the latest results and applications in Solid State and Particle physics. - 8.
+Prepare and make a scientific presentation.

-3. Description of examinations and other student requirements Chapter Tests and Final examination schedule:
+3. Description of examinations and other student requirements

+Chapter Tests and Final examination schedule:
-- Test 1 (Class # 10), Chapters 7, 8 → Tuesday, February 24. - Test 2 (Class # 18), Chapters 9, $10A \rightarrow$ Tuesday, March 31. - Test 3 (Class # 24), Chapters 10B, 12A → Tuesday, April 21.

-• FINAL EXAMINATION ------ Thursday, May 7, 8:00 a.m. to 11 a.m.
+- Test 1 (Class # 10), Chapters 7, 8; Thursday, February 25. - Test 2 (Class # 19), Chapters 9; 10A Tuesday, April 5 - Test 3 (Class # 25), Chapters 10B, 12A; Tuesday, April 26. - FINAL EXAMINATION ----- Thursday, May 12, 8:00 a.m. to 11 a.m.